Skip to main content

 • graphics

-The graphics in the game receive a solid 7/10, with particular praise for the realistic full-motion video (FMV) visuals that significantly enhance immersion.
-The user interface is also highlighted for its interactivity, reminiscent of "Deep Rock Galactic," and the seamless blend of FMV and first-person gameplay adds to the overall experience.
+The graphics in the game receive a score of 7/10, with particular praise for the realistic full-motion video (FMV) visuals that enhance immersion.
+The user interface is also highlighted for its interactivity, reminiscent of "Deep Rock Galactic," and the blend of FMV with first-person gameplay is noted as a pleasant surprise that enriches the overall experience.

 • “The mix of FMV and first-person graphical gameplay was a pleasant surprise, blending naturally and enhancing the experience as I delved into the mystery.”